switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-20-04-lts.md

     cd ~/src/openstreetmap-carto/
     scripts/get-external-data.py

-This process involves a sizable download and may take some time.
+This process involves a sizable download and may take some time - not much will appear on the screen when it is running.
+It will actually populate a "data" directory below "openstreetmap-carto".
 When complete it will display "...script completed in (about 400) seconds.".

 ## Fonts